Joseph-T-Nguyen/End-Effector-PCB/README.md

 # End-Effector-PCB
 A custom PCB to control the End Effector of the rover arm for Monash Nova Rover.
+Full schematic and release files can be found in 'Schematic.pdf' and 'FinalRelease.zip' respectively.

 The PCB contains an integrated 4-port USB hub IC, 3 motor drivers and a laser diode controller circuit powered by a linear voltage regulator IC.